-Students interested in real estate should consider pursuing the Real Estate Minor that is offered through a partnership between the Finance Department and Notre Dame's Fitzgerald Institute for Real Estate.
-This interdisciplinary minor, which is open to all university undergraduates, provides an opportunity to study real estate using tools from multiple disciplines, including business/finance, architecture, engineering, and the social sciences.
-The program's 15 required credit hours consist of the gateway course, Real Estate Fundamentals (FIN 30700), 9 credit hours in real estate electives offered across multiple colleges, and three 1-credit colloguia that will expose students to academic and industry perspectives on a range of topics, from real estate finance and private equity to real estate development and construction.
-For more information or to register for the minor, students should contact the Director of Undergraduate Studies for Real Estate, Eugenio Acosta (eacosta2@nd.edu).
+Students interested in real estate should consider pursuing the Minor in Real Estate that is offered through a partnership between the Finance Department and Notre Dame's Fitzgerald Institute for Real Estate.
+This interdisciplinary minor, which is open to all university undergraduates, provides an opportunity to study real estate using tools from multiple disciplines, including business, finance, architecture, engineering, and the social sciences.
+The program's 15 required credit hours consist of the introductory course, Real Estate Fundamentals (FIN 30700), 9 credit hours in real estate electives offered across multiple colleges, and two 1.5-credit colloguia that will expose students to academic and industry perspectives on a range of topics, from real estate finance and private equity to real estate development and construction.
+Applications for the minor open each spring.
+For more information please visit realestate.nd.edu.